 As you can see, there are a host of advantages to keeping your bamboo in a pot or container.
 And there are a few disadvantages, but most of them can be easily overcome.
 The bottom line is that you will have more flexibility when your bamboo is in a pot, and you won’t have the problem of bamboo rhizomes running amok in your garden.

-To learn more about gardening, check out some of our other in-depth articles.
+To learn more about gardening with bamboo, check out some of our other in-depth articles.

 - A complete guide to growing bamboo